austinthaldorfhuelsbeck/website-builder-dashboard/README.md

 ### Categories

-Categories represent the type of blog post.
-They relate to the Blogs table.
+Categories represent the type of post.
+They relate to the Posts table.

 The category object is structured as follows:

 - category_id (integer): PRIMARY Unique numerical identifier
-- category (string): (required) Name of the category which relates to Blogs table
+- category (string): (required) Name of the category which relates to Posts table

 #### Categories - Methods and Routing